fspaolo/mywebsite/pages/about/index.md

 ## Beyond my research

-Besides studying the impact of humans in the environment and climate, in my "free" time I like to deepen my understanding on a variety of subjects, including our perception of reality and the link to psychological suffering; the relationship between conciousness, intelligence and experience; the parallels between modern physics and ancient mysticism in understanding the natural world; the implications of achieving artificial general intelligence; the limits of human performance, health and lifespan; and what actually makes life worth living; among others.
+In addition to studying the impact of humans on the environment and climate, in my “free” time I like to deepen my understanding of a variety of subjects, including our perception of reality and the connection to psychological suffering; the relationship between consciousness, intelligence and experience; the parallels between modern physics and ancient mysticism in understanding the natural world; the implications of achieving artificial general intelligence; the limits of human performance, health and longevity; and what really makes life worth living; among others.

 ## Why a minimal design?